colemickens/platform2-sommelier/chromeos-config/README.md

         referenced)

-2. Local Variables - These are variables that are only used for templating and are ignored when generating the final JSON output.
+2. Local Variables - These are variables that are only used for templating and are dropped in the final JSON output.
 Variables starting with '$' are considered local and are ignored after template evaluation.
-The basic syntax is:
+The basic syntax
+    is:

     ```yaml
     config:
       $some-local-variable: "some-value"
       some-element: "{{$some-local-variable}}"
     ```

+    This supports the following:

+    1. Defining local variables that are re-used in multiple places (e.g. file paths).
+    2. Re-using common config (e.g. 'identity') where the variable value isn't known until the device/product/sku variables come into scope (e.g.
+        $sku-id).

 The following provides a simple example of a config using both core YAML features and the custom features described above.